paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #189

-**Texto original:**
-A company needs to store contract documents.
-A contract lasts for 5 years.
-During the 5-year period, the company must ensure that the documents cannot be overwritten or deleted.
-The company needs to encrypt the documents at rest and rotate the encryption keys automatically every year.
-Which combination of steps should a solutions architect take to meet these requirements with the LEAST operational overhead?
-(Choose two.)

-**Tradução:**
 Uma empresa precisa armazenar documentos de contrato.
 Um contrato dura 5 anos.
 Durante o período de 5 anos, a empresa deve garantir que os documentos não possam ser sobrescritos ou excluídos.
 A empresa precisa criptografar os documentos em repouso e rodar as chaves de criptografia automaticamente a cada ano.
 Quais combinações de etapas um arquiteto de soluções deve realizar para atender a esses requisitos com o MENOR esforço operacional?
 (Escolha duas.)